microsoft/vcpkg-docs/vcpkg/concepts/ports.md

 ## Patch files

 In certain scenarios, a port might include patch files.
 These files carry modifications to the library's source code, which are essential to either fix existing issues or to maintain compatibility with other components.
-Before the build process, patches are applied as part of the portfile execution steps, aiding in a seamless and error-free library integration.
+Before the build process begins, patches are applied as part of the steps executed by the portfile, facilitating seamless and error-free library integration.
 Reference the [maintainer-guide](../contributing/maintainer-guide.md#patching) to learn more.

 ## Port categories